Transparency

 Domain availability

-- IANA RDAP bootstrap + registry RDAP endpoints — Free, authoritative registration data served by the domain registries themselves.
+- Registry registration data - Authoritative records served by the domain registries themselves.
 No third-party markup.
-(Tier 2)

 Social handle availability

-- Direct HTTP / platform endpoints — Public-facing endpoints and oEmbed APIs queried directly from our infrastructure for all other platforms.
+- Direct HTTP / platform endpoints - public-facing endpoints queried directly from our infrastructure for all other platforms.

-- Third-party social-data API — Used as a paid-user confirmation fallback for Instagram, TikTok, and Twitter/X only.
-We pass the handle string; we receive and store only the availability verdict.
-This processor is disclosed in our Privacy Policy.
+- Paid verification provider - used only as a paid-user confirmation fallback for Instagram, TikTok, and Twitter/X. We pass the handle string; we receive and store only the availability verdict, never scraped profile data.

 Trademark screening

-USPTO trademark data via MarkerAPI (9M+ live trademark records, free tier).
-When credentials are not configured, we fall back to heuristic similarity analysis.
-Trademark screening is advisory — always consult a qualified attorney before registering or using a brand name commercially.
+USPTO trademark data via a commercial data service (9M+ live trademark records).
+When live data is unavailable, we fall back to heuristic similarity analysis.
+Trademark screening is advisory - always consult a qualified attorney before registering or using a brand name commercially.

 What we persist